-The Leading by Example Program (LBE) was established in April 2007 by Governor Deval Patrick's Executive Order No. 484, "Leading by Example - Clean Energy and Efficient Buildings".
+The Leading by Example Program (LBE) was established in April 2007 by Executive Order No. 484, "Leading by Example - Clean Energy and Efficient Buildings".
 The program is overseen by the Executive Office of Energy and Environmental Affairs (EEA) and the Executive Office for Administration and Finance (A&F).
 The program is a collaborative effort, staffed by the Department of Energy Resources with support from the Division of Capitol Asset Management and Maintenance.

 Within these two Cabinet offices, various divisions and departments manage specific aspects of the program, including the Department of Energy Resources (DOER), Department of Environmental Protection (MassDEP), Division of Capital Asset Management and Maintenance (DCAMM), and the Operational Services Division (OSD). these agencies are working together to help reduce the environmental impacts of state government.

 - DOER is the Commonwealth’s energy policy office and oversees efforts to ensure deployment of all cost-effective energy efficiency measures, maximize the development of clean energy resources, ensure reliable energy supplies, minimize the relative cost of clean energy, and support Massachusetts’ clean energy companies and employment.
 The DOER Leading by Example Program works with DCAMM and many other agencies to develop strategies and programs to support clean energy and sustainability efforts across state government.